Thomas Harvey (North Carolina governor): Career

 In March 1683 Harvey was a county court justice.
 He was a member on the colonial council from 1683 to 1695, serving as its president between 1692 and 1695.

 He was appointed deputy governor of North Carolina in 1694.
 Harvey and his council established the "proprietors's liberal land policies" and he reorganized the colonial government.
 In December 1696, Harvey created another county in North Carolina in modern Bath, because settlers had created settlements in places beyond Albemarle County.
 The tensions between North Carolina and Virginia increased over a border dispute (along with other issues).
 His term ended in 1699.

 Personal life

 Harvey married two times: In the first of them, he married widow of John Jenkins, Joanna, on 13 April 1682.
-After the death of him (on March 27, 1688), he married Sarah Laker in Perquimans County, North Carolina.
+After the death of her (on March 27, 1688), he married Sarah Laker in Perquimans County, North Carolina.
 Harvey and Laker had three children: John (who died young), Thomas, and Mary.
 He died on July 3, 1699, in Albemarle County.